Our Year Five class teacher is Miss Shaw.

 Our Advent term begins with two ILPs which see us travelling back 5000 years to the ancient realms of Egypt, cruising through the Nile and entering a world of mysteries, curses, mummies and kings, before journeying through space, investigating the eight planets in our solar system and navigating beyond the sun.

 A residential trip to Condover Hall usually takes place in October, developing independence, communication skills, team work and self confidence across the class.
-In November, we schedule a science-based trip - this year, visiting the Airbus Discovery Space Education Centre, for example.
+In November, we schedule a science-based trip - this year, visiting the Airbus Discovery Space Education Centre.

 'Off with her Head!' in the Trinity term takes the pupils back to the sixteenth century to meet the Tudors, a dynasty that changed our history.
 They discover an opulent court where favours quickly change and beheading is fast.
 Persuasive letters are key to their survival and inspire biographies and news reports.
 As ever, an educational visit is scheduled to help them embrace their learning – this year, visiting a Tudor house and exploring life as a Tudor.